Tonight (I'm Lovin' You): Chart performance

 On the week of 4 December 2010, the song debuted at number 35 on the Billboard Mainstream Top 40, and at number 19 on the Bubbling Under Hot 100.
 On the week of 11 December 2010, the song debuted at number 13 on the Digital Songs chart, with 97,000 digital downloads in the first week in the United States, according to Nielsen Soundscan.
 It also debuted at number 18 on the Billboard Hot 100.
-Soon after, it broke into the top ten on the Hot 100 and peaked at number four, making it Iglesias' fifth and last top 10 hit in the US.
+Soon after, it broke into the top ten on the Hot 100 and peaked at number four, making it Iglesias' fifth and latest top 10 hit in the US.
 As of September 2013, the single had sold 3,204,000 digital downloads in the United States.

 The song entered the charts at number four in New Zealand on 17 January.
 The song has reached number one on the Hot Dance Club Songs chart, making it his eighth number one song on that chart, beating Michael Jackson and Prince.
 In Australia, the song has sold over 500,000 copies.
 The song has become Iglesias' biggest airplay hit of his career in the US, becoming his first and only number one on both Top 40 radio (the Pop Songs chart), as well as all US radio formats combined (the Radio Songs chart).